viniciusmss/Hate-Compare/README.md

 **4. ULMFit.** A step-by-step implementation of the ULMFiT (Howard & Ruder, 2018) NLP transfer learning model.
 I implement discriminative fine-tuning, gradual unfreezing, and bidirectional models according to the original paper and fastai's (2019) repository, from where much of the code here is based.

+**5. Augmented ULMFit.** Similar to \#4 but now we augment the hate speech class in the training set.

+**6. CV Augmented ULMFit.** Similar to \#5 but now we perform 5-fold cross validation.

+**99. Early Implementation with Class Breakdown.** This is an early, draft implementation of \#1 and \#2 together while implementing the helper functions within the notebook.
+It's kept here for educational purposes (possibly).
+It is also contains the unit tests for the helper functions.

+### Software Requirements

+The `envs` folder contains `.yml` files that specify package versions and allow you to quickly build conda environment to reproduce the results on this repo.
+Note that:

+- `environment1.yml` applies to notebooks 1-3 and the Davidson et al. (2017) replication.
+The environment was built and run on a 64-bit Windows 10 Home PC.
+- `environment2.yml` applies to notebooks 4-6.
+The environment was built on a [Paperspace](https://www.paperspace.com/) Free-P5000 machine initialize on fast.ai's container.
+- `environmentpy27.yml` applies to the replication of Badjatiya et al. (2017).
+It was built on a 64-bit Ubuntu Linux virtual machine running on a 64-bit Windows 10 home PC.

 ### References